dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1447: Life outcomes are shaped by numerous factors.
+### T1447: Life outcomes are shaped by a combination of personal choices, circumstances, and others' actions.

 |Support|
 |---|